typedb/typedb/docs/spec.md

     <RETURN_STREAM_FUN>
     ```

-_Note_ See "Function behavior" for details on this syntax.
+_Note_ See "Function semantics" for details on this syntax.

 #### **Case SINGLE_RET_FUN_DEF**
 * 🔷 _single-return function_ definition takes the form: